DavidYKay/hip-rehab/notes/presentation-outline.md

 Our goal is to help hip-replacement patients achieve the best possible recovery after surgery.

+*BEAT*

 Let's dive in:

 # Problem

 ## Early Difficulty

-Two main problems with hip replacement:
+There are over 135,000 Hip replacements performed each year in the USA alone.
+Due to an aging population, we have seen this number rise steadily.

+It's no wonder why, as Hip replacement can remove excruciating pain, allow the patient to resume life as normal, and in many cases, restore a patient's ability to participate in sports.

+However, recovering from surgery is an involved process, and there are two major hurdles to jump before they are home free.

-1. Muscular: that is, healing the (major) muscular damage from surgery
+1. Muscular: that is, healing the (major) muscular damage from surgery.
+Many surgeons come in from behind, doing great damage to the hamstrings and glutes.
 2. Neural: Meaning, accustoming to new joint behavior (Replacing human tissues with metal results in a very different joint!)

 So, performing daily activities (walking, climbing stairs, etc), as before is a huge challenge.
-Many patients find that their old muscular activation patterns don't work properly with their damaged muscles and new hip joint.
+Between their damaged muscles and new hip joint, many patients find that their old muscular activation patterns feel awkward and unnatural.

 Thus, physical therapy is an important step to both: A. regrow muscle tissue and B. re-learn proper muscular activation patterns.

 ## Permanent Damage